bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

+#### 23rd Apr - Added the Agentic debate format

+#### 22nd Apr - Added first version of Agentic model
+Added the flow of the agentic process.
+Rerun of the fine-tuned model

 #### 21st Apr - News request class + Agentic model
 Created the ability to request Bloomberg News headlines.
 Updated the Model Helper class.